-We have derived our selected historical balance sheet data as of December 31, 2017 and 2016 and our income statement and cash flow data for the years ended December 31, 2017, 2016 and 2015 from our Consolidated Financial Statements included elsewhere in this annual report, which have been audited by PwC.
-We have derived our selected balance sheet data as of December 31, 2015, 2014, and 2013 and our income statement and cash flow data for the years ended December 31, 2014 and 2013 from our Consolidated Financial Statements not included elsewhere in this annual report.
+We have derived our selected historical balance sheet data as of December 31, 2018 and 2017 and our consolidated statement of income and cash flow data for the years ended December 31, 2018, 2017 and 2016 from our consolidated financial statements included elsewhere in this annual report, which have been audited by PwC.
+We have derived our selected balance sheet data as of December 31, 2016, 2015, and 2014 and our consolidated statement of income and cash flow data for the years ended December 31, 2015 and 2014 from our consolidated financial statements not included in this annual report.

-During 2015, our Management changed the presentation of the Consolidated Statement of Income by reordering the profit and loss line items, eliminating gross profit and presenting depreciation and write-off of unsuccessful efforts as separate line items.
+During 2015, Management changed the presentation of the Consolidated Statement of Income by reordering the profit and loss line items, eliminating gross profit and presenting depreciation and write-off of unsuccessful efforts as separate line items.
 This change is intended to provide readers of our financial statements with more relevant information and a better explanation of the elements of performance.
-This change has been applied to comparative figures for the years 2014 and 2013 presented in this document.
+This change has been applied to comparative figures for 2014 presented in this document.